Balancing Risk and Reward

 - Management – responsible for identifying, managing, and reporting to the Board on, risks in accordance with the policy through a formal organisation-wide risk management framework and other formal and informal risk-specific frameworks and approaches and the effective operation of internal control within the group; and

-- Internal Audit – responsible for providing assurance to management and Committee about the effectiveness of processes to manage internal control and risk in accordance with an agreed annual plan.
+- Internal Audit – responsible for providing assurance to management and Risk and Audit Committee about the effectiveness of processes to manage internal control and risk in accordance with an agreed annual plan.

 Internal Compliance and Control Systems

-CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the framework provided by the Committee of Sponsoring Organisations of the Treadway Commission (COSO).
+CSR undertakes an annual review to evaluate the effectiveness of its compliance, control and risk management systems using the ISO:19600 framework as a guide.

 An independent, external audit is performed on the annual financial report of CSR.
 In addition, the external auditor undertakes a review of the half year financials of CSR.
 This provides reasonable assurance as to whether the financial reports are free of material misstatement and provides an independent opinion whether the financial reports are presented fairly in accordance with accounting standards and other applicable professional reporting requirements.